Elizabeth L. Cless

-Elizabeth Lawrence Cless (January 28, 1916 - July 20, 1992) pioneered the development of continuing education for women, which provides new paths and programs to help women resume higher education that they had interrupted or postponed.
+Elizabeth Lawrence Cless (January 28, 1916 – July 20, 1992) was an American educator.
+She pioneered the development of continuing education for women, which provides new paths and programs to help women resume higher education that they had interrupted or postponed.
 Starting at the University of Minnesota in 1960, and subsequently at The Claremont Colleges in California, Cless developed and expanded the scope of those programs; by 1970 educators had created 400 of them throughout the United States.
-In 1979 she developed and founded The Plato Society, a lifelong learning organization at UCLA focused on the intellectual growth of men and women over 50.
-Cless appears in Feminists Who Changed America, 1963-1975.
+In 1979 she developed and founded The Plato Society, a lifelong learning organization at the University of California, Los Angeles focused on the intellectual growth of men and women over 50.
+Cless appears in Feminists Who Changed America, 1963–1975.

 Early life and education

 Elizabeth Lawrence was born in Akron, Ohio, on January 28, 1916.
 Her father was a traveling businessman; she attended 11 different schools before reaching the tenth grade.
 Her high school was the University of Minnesota laboratory school; she went to Florence, Italy, for a final, art-immersed high-school year.
 She attended Radcliffe College, graduating in 1938 with a B.A. degree cum laude in the fine arts of India.
 Her first year of graduate work was in the museum administration program of Harvard's Fogg Museum; her second was at the Oriental Institute of the University of Hawaii.